bluebeige designs

 design for neurotransmitters

-Architect and artist Olafur Ellison often plays with perception in his experimental exhibitions to heighten and awaken the viewer’s senses and cognitive attention.
+Architect and artist Olafur Eliasson often plays with perception in his experimental exhibitions to heighten and awaken the viewer’s senses and cognitive attention.
 At one of his exhibitions, “Your atmospheric color”, Ellison created a sensory experience using colors and fog to manipulate the structure of our immediate surroundings.

 The heavy fog weakens our sense of depth and visual field so our other senses like touch and hearing are heightened to help us navigate the foggy space.
 We become more aware of our surroundings.
 This heightened sense of awareness leads to mindfulness.